Boost.Multi

 The code requires any modern C++ compiler (or CUDA compiler) with standard C++17 support; for reference, (at least) any of: LLVM’s clang (5.0+) (libc++ and libstdc++), GNU’s g++ (7.1+), Nvidia’s nvcc (11.5+) and nvc++ (22.7+), Intel’s icpx (2022.0.0+) and icc (2021.1.2+, deprecated), Baxter’s circle (build 202+), Zig in c++ mode (v0.9.0+), Edison Design’s EDG (6.5+) and Microsoft’s MSVC (+14.1).

-(Multi code inside CUDA kernel can be compiled with nvcc and with clang (in CUDA mode).
+Multi code inside a CUDA kernel can be compiled with nvcc or with clang (in CUDA mode).